cleanpaani/cleanpaani.github.io/_posts/2018-12-03-what-is-tds-in-water.md

 1 ppm indicates 1 milligram of dissolved solids per kilogram of water.
 So, 500 ppm means that 500 milligrams of dissolved solids are there in 1 kg of water.

 ### **How does a TDS meter work?**
 A TDS meter does not count the number of dissolved sediments directly.
-Instead, it calculates the TDS by measuring the electrical conductivity of the water.
-Let’s understand why and how a TDS meter does this.
+In fact - how can you count dissolved solids??
+Instead, a TDS meter calculates the TDS by measuring the electrical conductivity of the water.

+This technique seems odd - so, let’s understand why a TDS meter uses an indirect method to measure TDS.

-First we need to understand that pure water is actually an electrical insulator – i.e., it will not conduct electricity.
+First we need to understand that **pure water is an electrical insulator** – i.e., it will not conduct electricity.
 This type of water is also called de-ionized water.
 However, if you add a little bit of salt in it, it will immediately start conducting electricity!!

 Do you know why?
+Remember high school chemistry?

 It’s because, when there are dissolved elements in water, the number of ions increase – both positive and negative ions (cations & anions).
 When the number of such free ions increase, then the electrical conductivity increases and the water becomes a better conductor of electricity.

-> **Summary: if there are dissolved solids in your water, then it will conduct electricity better.
+> **Summary: if there are dissolved solids in water, then the water will conduct electricity better.
 By measuring how well the water conducts electricity, the meter will tell you the TDS value of your water in ppm.**

 ### **What is the acceptable level of TDS in drinking water?**
-Minerals can easily dissolve in water and their presence can be detected using a TDS meter.
-Common TDS limits are 300, 500, 1000 ppm.
+So now we know how TDS is measured.
+If you take a glassful of water from your tap and measure the TDS in it, you will get readings of 200ppm or 300pm, etc. What does this really mean though?
+Is your water safe for drinking?
+What are the standards for deciding how safe your water is depending on the TDS value?

 ![TDS chart for TDS in water](/imgs/tds-chart.jpg){: .center-image }